Rebekah Slabach

 Blacksburg, VA 24061

 Rebekah brings 7 years of experience as the VCE-ANR Extension Agent in Halifax County, Virginia, advising producer organizations, supporting value-added marketing efforts, and collaborating on various grants and cost-share programs.
 In her tenure with VCE, she received various individual and team awards – most recently a 2023 State Poster Winner with an On-Farm Cover Crop Research Demonstration and Soil Health Field Day.
-She was a member of the VCE Agricultural Management and Economics Program Team and a Diversity, Equity, and Inclusion Fellow.
+She was a member of the VCE Agricultural Management and Economics Program Team and a Strategic Engagement and Opportunity Fellow.
 Slabach also served as the agricultural issues committee chair for the Virginia Association of Agricultural Extension Agents.
 Raised on a livestock farm in southern Virginia, she graduated from Virginia Tech with a B.S. in Agricultural Sciences and holds a M.S. in Integrated Resource Management from Colorado State University.

 The Alliance to Advance Climate-Smart Agriculture is a three-year, $80-million pilot supported by USDA's Partnerships for Climate-Smart Commodities program.
 Led by the Virginia Tech College of Agriculture and Life Sciences, the Alliance will distribute more than $57 million of the largest grant in the university’s history to producers to enact climate-friendly practices and serve as a pilot program for a national model.